KevinDGnanih/carter-music-co/README.md

 *JavaScript: I have used https://jshint.com/ in order to check the JavaScript code.

 *PEP8 Online: (http://pep8online.com/) was used to validate Python.

+Errors not handled:
+- Element style not allowed as child of element div in this context.
+(Suppressing further errors from this subtree.)

 ## Languages
 - HTML, CSS, JavaScript, Python